Last Updated on 18 February 2026 by Cycloscope

 Cycle Touring Bali – Stage 5: From Mt.
 Agung to Ubud (74km)

 We have to go back to Ubud, the Godimundi have their flight to New Zealand the day after tomorrow.
-We have a lot of tiredness on our legs, I cannot bend my knees after that ten kilometers of crazy descent.
+We are very tired in our legs; I cannot bend my knees after those ten kilometers of crazy descent.